How To Install Wireshark On Ubuntu 20.04 LTS

 WireShark Installation On Ubuntu 20.04 LTS

-The WireShark installation will be consist of several steps as mentioned below :
+The WireShark installation on Ubuntu 20.04 LTS operating system will be consist of several steps as mentioned below :

 1. Add The Wireshark Stable Repository